5 Life Hacks to Help You Balance Your Blog and Your Babies

 It’s all possible.
 You can have the business, the family life, and the freedom.
 It takes patience and dedication, but it’s within your reach if you’re willing to work for it.

 And if you’re looking for some extra special working-mama inspiration, head on over to Domestic Blonde and say hello to my friend Kelly.
 She’s a blogger mama with two handsome kiddos and a firefighter hubby.
-Her blog is filled with helpful advice for surviving life as a wife and mommy.
+Her blog is filled with helpful advice for surviving life as a fire wife and mommy.

 **Featured photo by Ali Art & Photography